CIDARLAB/Peripheral-Manager/README.md

 }
 ```

+** Note ! - Not yet implemented **

 ### send-raw

-Sends the raw bindary command that is sent to the hardware device.
+Sends the raw binary command that is sent to the hardware device.

 #### Expected data
 - `device name`